-The good news is that there are easy, actionable steps we can take to enjoy eating out with less waste.
+The good news is that there are easy, actionable steps we can take to dine out with less waste.
 If you’re a restaurant regular, check out the facts and tips in our infographic below.

 Ask for smaller portions.

-Even though trendspotters say restaurant portions may be getting smaller, piled-high plates aren’t going away anytime soon.
 If the size of a restaurant’s portions are too much for you, ask if they offer reduced portions.
 If they don’t, let them know you’d like to see smaller portions at their restaurant.
-Also, check out Go Halfsies and Give Half, two budding organizations that partner with restaurants to give diners the option to order a half portion and donate the remaining food cost to fight hunger.

 Hold the extras.